 The U.S. Department of Health and Human Services reports that more than 3 million Americans are living with hepatitis C, and most do not feel ill or know they are infected.
 For many, infection can eventually lead to cirrhosis, liver cancer or death.
 More than 12,000 people die every year in the U.S. from illness related to hepatitis C—which kills more Americans than any other infectious disease.

 The irony is that a cure exists for HCV infection.
-New medicines can rid the body of HCV in as little as two to three months, but getting the medication into the hands of the people who need it is not easy.
-Many can’t afford it, or, if they do have access to it, have difficulty staying on the required dosage regimen for a variety of reasons.
-Because many are drug users who live in poor communities stricken by the opioid epidemic, the temptation to divert the medication for the high price it can bring on the street is a strong one.
+New medicines can rid the body of HCV in as little as two to three months but getting the medication into the hands of the people who need it is not easy.
+A high number of patients have difficulty staying on the required dosage regimen for a variety of reasons.
+Because many are drug users who live in poor communities stricken by the opioid epidemic, there is a strong temptation to divert the medication for the high price it can bring on the street.

-So, tad’s mechanism for controlling who has access to the drug and dispensing only the right dose at the right time to the right person is a good fit for Hepatitis C programs like KeY Treat. tad requires only the touch of a finger on the biometric keypad to dispense the correct dosage.
-It also reports to physicians, therapists and caregivers any attempts to abuse, misuse or divert the drugs from their intended use.
+So, tad’s mechanism for controlling who has access to the drug and dispensing only the right dose at the right time to the right person is a good fit for hepatitis C programs like KeY Treat. tad requires only the touch of a finger on the biometric keypad to dispense the correct dosage.
+It also provides indications to physicians, therapists, and caregivers of any attempts to abuse, misuse, or divert the drugs from their intended use.